penteract/HigherOrderHornRefinement/README.md

 Higher Order Horn Refinement
 ============================

+A Haskell implementation of the algorithm described in "Higher-Order Constrained Horn Clauses and Refinement Types"(Cathcart Burn, Ramsey, Ong).
+Transforms a higher-order Horn clause problem into a first order one.
+A web demo is available at http://mjolnir.cs.ox.ac.uk/horus/.

 ### Build
-can be built with cabal or stack
+The project can be built with the tools cabal or stack:
 `stack install`
 (this will create the executable `HigherOrderHornRefinement` on `PATH`) or
 `cabal configure`
 `cabal install --bindir=.`

 Alternatively, install the packages *parsec* and *mtl*, then run `ghc Main -o HigherOrderHornRefinement`.

+Z3, which can be obtained from https://github.com/Z3Prover/z3/releases is needed for some test cases.

 ### Run
 `HigherOrderHornRefinement inputFile outputFile` is the easiest way to call the program.